uccser/cs-field-guide/docs/developer/django_setup.rst

 .. image:: ../_static/img/database_overview_diagram.png
   :alt: A diagram detailing the general structure of the database

-The rest of the :doc:`index` will inform you of how to develop the applications and other components of the CS Field Guide project.
+The rest of the :doc:`index` will inform you of how to develop the applications and other components of the Computer Science Field Guide project.

 Loaders
 ==============================================================================